 Weeds have a nasty habit of moving into shaded areas and disrupting the balance of plants in your garden.
 Fortunately, you can fight back by using groundcovers that crowd them out.

 Ground covers are shade specialists.
 They put all their energy into collecting available light and usually have huge leaves that fan out along the floor.
 Blue hostas and black mondo grass are both excellent options for your garden if weeds are a problem.

 The Bottom Line on Planting Shade Gardens

 Shade gardens need not be dull or boring.
+You can enjoy a natural area even in the shadiest parts of your yard!
 While locating the best plants to thrive takes careful selection, you can still enjoy a full, vibrant garden.
 So don’t settle for that bare spot.
 Whatcha waiting for?
 Get planting!